ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/FlywooF745/README.md

 ## Compass

-The GOKU GN 745 AIO does not have a builtin compass but it does have an external I2C connector.
+The GOKU GN 745 AIO does not have a builtin compass but it does have an external I2C connector, the first compass is enabled.

 ## NeoPixel LED